oat-sa/taohub-articles/articles/Frontend/Architecture/amd-require.md

  - Templates are formatted using the Handlebars syntax (see https://handlebarsjs.com)
  - The template file extension is `.tpl`
- - They must be loaded through AMD, using `'tpl!path/to/module'` (without the `.tpl` extension, since a template is considered as a JavaScript file)
+ - They must be loaded through AMD, using `'tpl!path/to/module'` (*WITHOUT* the `.tpl` extension, since a template is considered as a JavaScript file)
  - Templates are compiled into JavaScript function during the build
  - The exported value is a function